vectoritc/bpmn-studio/dev_tooling/scripts/generate_changelog/README.md

 This script will read from the `merge_commits_of_release` file.
 It will extract all issues fixed in the release.
 It will also generate a neat looking issue list using the issue title.
-To fullfill this task the script needs access to the GitHub API.
+To fulfill this task the script needs access to the GitHub API.
 The result of the will be saved to `closed_issues` in your current working directory.